pkardas/notes/books/pragmatic-programmer.md

 ## Chapter 3: The Basic Tools

 Tools amplify your talent.
-The better your tools, and the better your tools, and the better you know how to use them, the more productive you can be.
+The better your tools, and the better you know how to use them, the more productive you can be.

 **Keep knowledge in plain text.** Text will not become obsolete.
 Make plain text understandable to humans.